-I am sitting here this morning with a brick in my chest, hoping that God has a plan for the events of my trip to the grocery store.
-During a week in which I’ve asked people to be conscious of the food they waste, I just caused ten unopened boxes of perfectly fine food to be thrown away by a grocery store.
+I remember sitting down at the computer to write this story with a brick in my chest, hoping that God had a plan for the events of my recent trip to the grocery store.
+During a week in which I had asked people to be conscious of the food they waste, I had just caused ten unopened boxes of perfectly fine food to be thrown away by a grocery store.

-UPDATE: I have discovered a successful, homemade substitute for Hamburger Helper!
+I have since discovered a successful, homemade substitute for Hamburger Helper!